Contact UsContact Us

 Other things to try

-First check that sound is working: either go to YouTube or similar and press Play or try opening a .wav file in the Media folder in your Windows folder.
+First check that sound is working: either go to YouTube or similar and press Play.

 If you select a voice in the Speech Properties window in Control Panel and get the message "This voice cannot be played.
 Please try selecting another voice or selecting a different audio output device" then the voice may have been uninstalled, even though it still appears in the Speech list, or the Vocalizer voices on your machine may have been broken by another voice installer.
 Try uninstalling and reinstalling the affected voices: you can install these from Claro Voice Setup in the Windows/Start menu.